BIOLOGY

 (2) your understanding of the genetic and biochemical basis of each lab exercise and lab test, as reflected in the answers to the questions and problems at the ends of each lab exercise.

-(3) your final written lab report and presentation of your research project.
+(3) your final written lab report of your research project.

 (4) in addition, I will include questions on the hourly exams from the lab exercises.